gbif/ssg-gb23/content/05_travel-accommodation/en.md

 Brasília International Airport Juscelino Kubitschek is situated 11 km (7 mi) from the city center.

 ### Taxi
-There are taxis in front of the airport exits.
-Show or tell the driver the address of your hotel and they will know where to take you.
-In normal traffic, from BSB, the drive downtown should take around 20-30 minutes.
-Est. cost – 40 – 50 BRL.
+Taxis are available in front of the airport exits.
+Show or tell the driver the address of your hotel, and they will know where to take you.
+In normal traffic, the drive downtown from BSB should take between 20 and 30 minutes.
+*Estimated cost*: 40–50 BRL

 ### Uber
 Uber is a great and dependable way to get around in Brasilia.
-If you have the Uber app on your cell phone, you can request a driver and they will arrive to you in just a few minutes.
-At the airport, the pick-up area for Uber passengers are located on the second floor.
-The service is usually better, slightly cheaper and more comfortable than a regular taxi.
-Est. cost - 25 – 45 BRL from BSB.
+Uber users can use their cell phones to request a driver, who typically arrive within just a few minutes.
+The pick-up area for Uber passengers at the airport is located on the second floor.
+Uber service tends to be better, slightly cheaper and more comfortable than a regular taxi.
+*Estimated cost*: 25–45 BRL from BSB

 ### Bus
 It is also possible to take the Airport Bus Service to your hotel at Setor Hoteleiro Sul (SHS) or Setor Hoteleiro Norte (SHN).
 The buses departure every 30 minutes, from 6:30 am to 12:00pm.
 The service runs every day and the trip will take around 1 hour.
-The cost is 10 BRL.
+*Cost*: 10 BRL

 -------------

 ## Travel requirements for entering Brazil

 GB23 participants are responsible for preparing their own travel documentation requirements for entering Brazil (this includes visas, vaccinations, etc).
-Please make sure to verify what the requirements are with your nearest Brazilian Embassy or Brazilian Consulate.
+Please make sure to verify what the requirements are with [your nearest Brazilian Embassy or Brazilian Consulate](http://embassy.goabroad.com/embassies-of/brazil)

-Locate your nearest Brazilian Embassy or Consulate: [http://embassy.goabroad.com/embassies-of/brazil](http://embassy.goabroad.com/embassies-of/brazil)

 ### Visa